 There’s a sweet mezze section and to round off, there’s ‘After Mezze’.
 It’d be wrong to finish a mezze meal without raki, coffee or mint tea and this section has these all covered.
 The recipes are all very do-able with a few dishes that would take a little more time and effort.
 I’m really looking forward to preparing a mezze table next time we have friends or family round.

-To get a taste of working with the book I made ‘Hot Hummus with Pine Nuts and Chilli Butter’ from the ‘Hot Mezze’ section as I’d not tried a hot hummus before.
-It was very easy to make and I already had most of the ingredients.
+To get a taste of working with the book I followed the recipe ‘Hot Hummus with Pine Nuts and Chilli Butter’ from the ‘Hot Mezze’ section as I’d not made hot hummus before.
+The recipe is easy to follow and as I already had most of the ingredients it was an no brainer.
 I halved the recipe and there was still enough for four.
 I served it with chunky bread and both Mr Jones and I loved it.
 I whipped it up in around 20 minutes plus cooking time.
 It’ll make a good sharing dish with friends so I’ll be making this again.

 Recipe for Hot hummus with pine nuts and chilli butter